Orange-418/Tranquility/README.md

 ## Disclaimer

 This is just a pet project of mine, so please use it responsibly in your own test environments.
-I'm not responsible for any misuse or damage caused by this tool.
 Also, if you're testing it out, it'd be great if you could turn off AV sample submissions, at least until 2025 after I have taken my OSEP exam.

 ## Building Tranquility